tbnsok40/recipe-app-api/README.md

 \
 quiz 2
 Django searches for any Python module starting with "test".
 This is why you can store your tests in "tests.py" or "tests/test_something.py"
+\
+quiz 3
+Correct!
+Normalizing the email address will ensure that the domain (everything after the "@") is lowercase